gitjuzer/AFP-ENG-2018/Requirement specification.md

 5. User can choose between different UI
 6. Multiplayer
 7. Adding monetization
 8. Level Editing, so users can create their own levels!
 9. Monetization varies acording to the level.
 10. Friendlist: So users can have friends, make groups.
 11. Chat.
 Thus we have friendlist, we can add chatiing service as well.
 12. Android/iOS support?
 13. Augmented reality levels, some Pokemon go things!
-14. Adult only and Child mode, keeps childs away from deep internet
+14. Adult only and Child mode, keeps childs away from deep internet.
+15. Choosing field of questions, so you can try your best in your favorite sphere.
+16. Ranking system: makes people compete with each other, thus more you play more you know(educational app).

 # Requirements List
 1. Words/Images need to appear on screen